Stained glass soldering irons are one of the most expensive items in your kit. And so they should be!

 - Not only is the temperature thermostatically controlled, it combines the latest highly efficient ceramic heating element

 - The ceramic heating element enables it to reach temperature very quickly and to maintain it consistently over prolonged periods.
+The light flashes when it is ready to go.

 Hakko FX-601 Soldering Iron

 - Handy built-in control that can be adjusted to 6 different temperatures.
+For regular foil soldering tasks I use either 360 or 410.

 - Being able to change the tip temperature adds versatility and means that this iron can be used for all types of stained glass projects.

-- It's not the cheapest but you don't expect class for nothing!
+- It's not the cheapest but you don't expect class for nothing.

 The Hakko FX-601 professional quality iron is lightweight, cheap to run, heats up extremely quickly and maintains temperature beautifully.
 9 out of 10.